 The best camping in United States.

-With idyllic coastlines, alpine mountains, scenic bluffs and verdant hillsides, America’s beautiful, diverse terrain has something for everyone no matter what kind of camping you’re into.
-It’s no surprise that more than 40 million people camp in America each year.
-The US has plenty of national parks (61 to be exact!) and a variety of landscapes and national parks to choose from in the different regions of the country.
+With coastlines, alpine mountains, and verdant hillsides, America’s diverse terrain has something for everyone no matter what kind of camping you’re into—so it’s no surprise that more than 40 million people camp in America each year.
+The US has plenty of national parks (63 to be exact!) and a variety of landscapes and parks to choose from.

 Where to Go